sunnybala/sunnybala.github.io/_posts/2019-05-11-charging-airpods-iphone.md

 Build a cable to extract power from an iPhone and use it to charge other devices.

+## Background

 I couldn't seem to find much online about this except other people asking if this sort of thing was possible.
-There was a [crowdfunded product](https://www.indiegogo.com/projects/chargebite-a-social-charger "Indiegogo")[Raspberry Pi](https://www.amazon.com/CanaKit-Raspberry-Micro-Supply-Listed/dp/B01C6FFNY4 "Amazon") crowdfunding campaign </a> for something in the space 5-6 years ago, but that required having 2 iPhones to donate power to charge 1.
+There was a [crowdfunded product](https://www.indiegogo.com/projects/chargebite-a-social-charger "Indiegogo") for something in the space 5-6 years ago, but that required having 2 iPhones to donate power to charge 1.
 The lack of previous work on charging in this way, even for hobby projects, definitely made me suspicious that there was a big roadblock somewhere in the process that I would hit.
 I was pretty surprised to see this actually work!
 I think I lucked out due to the lower charging requirements of the AirPods relative to the iPhone.

 For anyone following along to try the same, **definitely proceed at your own risk with making this.
 I’m no expert so I can’t speak to whether this can damage your devices.**